emiliobasualdo/anteojOS/Bootloader/BMFS/BareMetal File System.md

 The read function accepts two parameters:

-	Name = The name of the file to read
+	Name = The name of the file to readK
 	Destination = The memory address to store the file